Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

 You'll need to enable the "DamageNumberScript" global script as an autoload.

-For that, go to Project Settings -> Globals -> search the corresponding script, add it to the globals list.
+For that, go to Project Settings -> Globals -> search the corresponding scrip, which location is "Targets -> Scripts -> DamageNumberScript.gd", add it to the globals list.

 You'll also need to create a input action in your project for each action, and then type the exact same name into the corresponding input action variable.